 All channels, skins and config.py (further called Retrospect Additions) are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
 Retrospect Additions are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Retrospect Additions.
 If not, see .
 Kodi Add-on packages containing modified code must be given a different add-on identification to prevent confusion with the official packages.

-The official add-on packages that are currently available from the official BitBucket page and may not be distributed via other channels or included in other repositories.
+The official add-on packages that are currently available from the official GitHub page and the official Kodi Repository.
+They may not be distributed via other channels or included in other repositories.

-Retrospect has a public GIT repository at Bitbucket.
-Other Bitbucket user can fork this repository and use it to create a copy of the Retrospect code.
+Retrospect has a public GIT repository at GitHub.
+Other GitHub user can fork this repository and use it to create a copy of the Retrospect code.
 However, as specified by the license above, it is not allowed to distribute modified Retrospect Framework code.
 So those that fork the Retrospect repository should make it a private repository in order to be in compliance with the license.